 - bananas, strawberries, or granola – optional for topping

-- Pour almond milk and water into a mason jar (or something with an air-tight seal) and add maple syrup and chia seeds.
+- Pour almond milk into a mason jar (or something with an air-tight seal) and add maple syrup and chia seeds.
 Stir together.

 - Drop in the dollops of almond and peanut butters.
 Stir around but don’t worry if it doesn’t blend in.

 - Add the oats and stir, making sure they are all submerged in the almond milk mixture.